umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Textarea/index-vpost-7.4.md

 `Returns: String`

-Textarea is a simple HTML textarea control for multiple lines of text.
+Textarea is an HTML textarea control for multiple lines of text.

 ## Data Type Definition Example